bmo316/WWZ-File/README.md

 # WWZ-File
 # A Mod For The Game Totally Accurate Battle Simulator

+ Current Version 1.4

+ Planned Featurs...
+  Units get infected and turn into zombies
+  More civilians
+  More!

  Units it replaces...
   1. Hafling(Civilian)
   2. Squire(Riot Control Officer 1)